Esri/geotrigger-faker/README.md

 Location: `/examples/browser/index.html`

-Can be run by serving the repo at the root directory without something like [nodefront]() or `python -m SimpleHTTPServer`.
+Can be run by serving the repo at the root directory with something like [nodefront](http://karthikv.github.io/nodefront/) or `python -m SimpleHTTPServer`.

 ## Reference